sisl/VisionBasedAircraftDAA/src/data_generation/README.md

 4. Adjust any other flags as desired.
 (Other likely ones are the `-nt` and `-nv` flags)
 5. From the src folder, run the appropriate shell script file (e.g. `./run.sh`)
 6. Quickly toggle to have XPlane in the foreground and wait for the images to be generated.

+## Specific Instructions for Dataset Generation for Anthony
+1. Follow the setup instructions above to create a flight with a Cessna Skyhawk intruder.
+2. From the src folder, run the test shell script currently in the "run" files (e.g. `./run.sh` for MacOS or `.\run.ps1` on Windows).
+Use the "Checking the Bounding Boxes" instructions below to verify that the bounding boxes look correct.
+3. In the appropriate script file (run.sh if on Mac or run.ps1 for Windows),

 ## Checking the Bounding Boxes